Landlords often find themselves facing plenty of challenges, and among the most common and delicate issues is handling noise complaints.

 Mediation

-If the investigation reveals conflicting perspectives, consider facilitating a mediation session between the complainant and the alleged source of the noise.
+If the investigation reveals conflicting perspectives from both parties, consider facilitating a mediation session between the complainant and the alleged noisy tenants.

 Documentation